dieghernan/dieghernan.github.io/collections/_posts/2022-03-03-insetmaps.md

   theme(
     plot.background = element_rect(fill = "grey85", colour = NA),
     # Add a bit of margin on the bottom left
-    # We would place the inset there
+    # We will place the inset there
     plot.margin = margin(l = 80, b = 80)
   )